SEARCH

 2. Softwood (starting to toughen up)

-3. Semi-ripe or semi-hardwood
+3. Semi-ripe or semi-hardwood (woody bark starting to form)

 4. Hardwood (late summer and fall)

-Related: 5 Basic Plant Propagation Methods
+Related: Getting Started With Plant Propagation

 Plants to Grow From Softwood Cuttings